ktprime/emhash/README.md

 - rehash/iteration performance is some slower than other robin-hood based hash implementation

-- on some platform it'll be hanged compiled by some g++ on some system, compile with flag **-fno-stirct-aliasing**, it'll be fixed soon
+- on some platform it'll be hanged compiled by some g++, compile with flag **-fno-stirct-aliasing**, it'll be fixed soon
 - for very large key.value, use pointer instead of value if your care about memory usage and insertion and copy opertion is very frequcney.

-- some bucket function is support just like stl do. load factor is less than 1.0.
+- some bucket function is not support just like other falt hash map do. load factor is always less than 1.0.

-- the only known bug as follow. if erase not current key or iterater during iteration without break. some key will iteraored twice or missed.
+- the only known bug as follow. if erase not current key or iterater during iteration without break. some key will be iteraored twice or missed.

 ```
-    HashMap<int,int> myhash;
+    emilib2:HashMap<int,int> myhash;
     int key = some_key;
     //dome some init
-    for (auto it : myhash)
+    for (const auto& it : myhash)
     {
         if (key = it.first) {
             myhash.erase(key);  //no any break
        }
+       ...
        do_some_more();
     }
 ```